hartwigmedical/actin/molecular/README.md

  - disruptions: `junctionCopyNumber`, `undisruptedCopyNumber`

 The pharmaco entries are extracted from PEACH.

+The wild-type genes are extracted from the ORANGE list of wild-type genes.
+In case the ORANGE results were not reliable, no wild-type genes will be set.

 The evidence is extracted from PROTECT in the following steps:
  1. Evidence is filtered for applicability based on ACTIN's internal applicability model.
 This applicability model removes evidence